Stephaniesǐd: Nine Mile Records

 In 2007, stephaniesǐd signed with the Austin, Texas-based record label Nine Mile Records.
 They released the album Grus Americanus, on 15 September 2007.
 It is described as a "mix [of] gentle pop rhythms with simple piano, guitar, some strings and subtle synth flourishes [that] creates a hazy backdrop for singer Stephanie Morgan's seductive voice." stephaniesǐd performed at the 2008 Bonnaroo Music Festival, on the Cafe Acts stage.
 On 15 May 2009, they released Warm People, which NPR compares to the music of Björk, and Rilo Kiley.
 Morgan describes the album as "warm, and also orchestral in places, and kind of tells the story of the power of the connection between people."
 A review by Billboard notes that the "sound is anchored by the synths and keyboards of Morgan and her husband, co-songwriter Chuck Lichtenberger, and driven by Morgan's one-of-a-kind voice."
 The review closes with saying Warm People is "difficult to classify, but easy to love."
 Their fourth full-length album, starfruit, was released on 18 October 2011.

 Mint 400 Records

 stephaniesǐd signed with Mint 400 Records in 2015.
 The label reissued the albums Grus Americanus, Warm People and starfruit, and the live single "they won't know what to do with us."
 The eleven-track album, Excavator, was released on 9 June 2015, and is described as a "pop-noir offering [that] unearth[s] the depths and idiosyncracies of the emotions contained within a human."
 Emily Patrick of Asheville Citizen-Times notes that "during an era of dense, electronic production sounds, there's plenty of space on the tracks on Excavator, yet they're very intentionally arranged."
 They performed an acoustic rendition of the song "Love is the New Black" for the 2015 compilation, In a Mellow Tone.

-Pink Mercury

-Morgan self-released a ten-track album, entitled Chrysalism, on 28 April 2017, and performs and records as the solo artist, Pink Mercury.